suggap

 The Story of the Kelly Gang

-The Story of the Kelly Gang is a 1906 Australian bushranger film that traces the exploits of 19th-century bushranger and outlaw Ned Kelly and his gang.
-It was directed by Charles Tait and shot in and around the city of Melbourne.
+The Story of the Kelly Gang is a 1906 Australian Bushranger film directed by Charles Tait.
+It traces the exploits of 19th-century bushranger and outlaw Ned Kelly and his gang, with the film being shot in and around Melbourne.
 The original cut of this silent film ran for more than an hour with a reel length of about , making it the longest narrative film yet seen in the world.
 It premiered at Melbourne's Athenaeum Hall on 26 December 1906 and was first shown in the United Kingdom in January 1908.
 A commercial and critical success, it is regarded as the origin point of the bushranging drama, a genre that dominated the early years of Australian film production.
 Since its release, many other films have been made about the Kelly legend.

 Plot